Competitive Comparison

 Editor options for quick work

 VS Code and JetBrains users can protect a file or selection without switching tools.
-This is useful for small checks and technical reviews.
+This is useful for small checks and release reviews.

 Team Automation